Sal1316/UCR-VERT-follow-along-coding/04-Web-APIs/01-Activities/24-Stu_Local-Storage-Objects/README.md

 ## 💡 Hints

 What JSON method can you use to return a string?
+JSON.Stringify()

 ## 🏆 Bonus